sorinbotirla/eset-quarantine-recovery/README.md

   <li>OCR binary missing: Confirm Tesseract is installed and accessible (tesseract --version).</li>
   <li>Tkinter errors: On Linux, you may need sudo apt install python3-tk.</li>
   <li>Permission issues: Select output folder where you have write access.</li>
-  <li>OCR name truncations: Layout-specific tweaks added to help restore full names—let me know if any fail.</li>
+  <li>OCR name truncations: Try to crate clean screenshots, only capturing the file names and their size.</li>
 </ul>

 ---

-### Contributing

-<p>Suggestions for OCR heuristics or UI improvements are welcome via Issues or PRs.</p>

-<p>Just clone, update, and send a PR—MIT License, go wild.</p>

----

 ### License

 <p>Distributed under the MIT License.
-See LICENSE.</p>
+See <a href="https://raw.githubusercontent.com/sorinbotirla/eset-quarantine-recovery/refs/heads/main/LICENSE">LICENSE</a>.</p>

----

-### Contact

-<p>Created by sorinbotirla.
-Feel free to reach out via GitHub or wherever works best!</p>
-<p>Enjoy your clean and easy ESET quarantine recovery GUI!</p>